-The concept of extroverts and introverts is highly talked of.
+The concept of extroverts and introverts is highly talked about.
 Thanks to the internet for making this concept viral.
 Now most of us identify ourselves as either an extrovert or an introvert.
 But there are certain things every introvert wants an extrovert to know about them.

-Extroverts are more easy-going, people-loving individuals and hence, most of us find extroversion as quality to recon with while introverts are often tagged as ‘weird’ ‘snob’ and ‘nerd’.
+Extroverts are more easy-going, people-loving individuals, and hence, most of us find extroversion as quality to reckon with while introverts are often tagged as ‘weird’ ‘snob’ and ‘nerd’.

-Surprisingly, no individual can distinctly be compartmentalised into the extreme ends of the introversion-extroversion spectrum.
+Surprisingly, no individual can distinctly be compartmentalized into the extreme ends of the introversion-extroversion spectrum.
 Every one of us has some of the traits of both introverts and extroverts.

-Just because extroverts are more popular and dominant personality trait this does not mean being an introvert is unacceptable.
+Just because extroverts are more popular and have dominant personality traits this does not mean being an introvert is unacceptable.
 The only persistent problem is that of understanding each other.

 Introverts are at a greater risk of being misunderstood pertaining to the fact that they have limited ability to demonstrate their thoughts as uninhibitedly as extroverts.